 Random variable \(X_i\) has constant density function \(1\) on \(I\) and similarly \(\bs X\) also has constant density function \(1\) on \(I^\infty\).
 On the other hand, the reliability function \(F\) of \(\bs X\) for \((I^\infty, \Rta_\infty)\) is \[F(\bs x) = \P(\bs x \Rta_\infty \bs X) = \P(\|\bs x\|_\infty \le \|\bs X\|_\infty), \quad \bs x \in I^\infty\] But \(\P(\|\bs X\|_\infty = \frac 1 2) = 1\).
 To see this, note that if \(\epsilon \gt 0\) then with probability \(1\), \(|X_i| \gt \frac 1 2 - \epsilon\) for some (and in fact infinitely many) \(i \in \N_+\).
 Hence, \(F\) is also the constant function 1 on \(I^\infty\) so \(F = f\).

-Open again the simulation of the generalized normal distribution.
+Return again to the simulation of the generalized normal distribution in .
 Starting with \(n = 1\), increase \(n\) to the maximum value and note the change in shape of the graph.

 Error Functions